 John’s four-month journey

 John was a 47-year-old patient who agreed to keep a diary after an operation on his chronic plantar fasciitis.
 Many reading this will shake their heads negatively – of course, this is not necessary as we can treat PF conservatively.
 The story came about in 2017 after much conservative discussion was carried out.
 The idea of a heel spur of course was discounted as the myth it really is.
 I admit to undertaking spur surgery as trained, but that was years ago, and having reflected on my surgical outcomes, recovery was far too long and traumatic.
 It seemed crazy that I had trained using a minimal incisional surgery technique – meaning a tiny keyhole or MIS.
 You needed a large number of cases to justify the investment and my heel pain surgery group represented less than 5%.
 We used cadavers, when training, and optic fibre guides (endoscopes) originally, but my NHS Hospital was not buying the kit and neither was the private sector.
-In reality, most heel pain and that includes PF can resolve with other, more modest techniques.
+In reality, most heel pain and that including PF can resolve with other, more modest techniques.
 Larsen (2019) undertook a small study and appears to have used bone spur resection.
 This is something I would no longer advocate based on my experience of fascial release alone.
 Unfortunately, only small numbers are cited because surgery for PF is truly not needed often.

 Surgery on reflection